MentalFS/docker-backup-manager/README.md

 ## User

 By default, this image will run as `backup` user.
 Depending on the volumes it might be neccessary to start the container as `root`.
 Users with UID and GID from 900 to 1100 have also been created.
-Other users will have to be created with a Dockerfile or mounting of */etc/passwd* and */etc/shadow* (with is neither tested nor recommended).
+Additional users will have to be created with a Dockerfile.

 ## Volumes